 In a May 9, 1943 story, “Sergt.
 Leonard F. Albano, 3331 Congress street” was listed in the Chicago Sunday Tribune with other soldiers in North Africa who sent “Easter greetings” home.
 That same address appeared next to his name in a list compiled for the 1982 reunion, though it was noted that he had lost contact with the rest of the unit due to that address being outdated.
 He was one of a handful of enlisted men who served with the unit the entire time it was overseas.
 After the 32nd Station Hospital arrived at the Boston Port of Embarkation on October 8, 1945, he was transferred to the Reception Center at Camp Myles Standish, Massachusetts.
 At the time of his departure from the unit, his M.O.S. was 821 (quartermaster supply technician).
 He was discharged from the U.S. Army on October 17, 1945.

 An Ancestry.com family tree indicated that he was married in Tlemcen on December 5, 1943.
 (That would explain why he left Italy on December 20, 1944 on furlough to Oran, Algeria; he returned to the unit in Caserta on January 12, 1945.)
-He and his wife Henriette R. Albano (1919–2011) had four children.
+He and his wife Henriette R. Albano (1919–2011) had three children.

 Carl Allen, 34188996 (almost certainly December 18, 1918 – June 5, 1972)